Protecting Water by Protecting Land

 In 2006, the UNCWI partners, subject-matter experts, and local stakeholders developed a sophisticated conservation plan that identifies the most important tracts of land to conserve to protect water quality.
-Since then (as of July 2014), the land trusts have protected 81 properties that include 73 miles of stream banks on 7,042 acres.
-Another 5 properties with 5 miles of stream banks on 361 acres are in the works.
+Since then (as of January 2016), the land trusts and other partners have protected 90 properties that include 85 miles of stream banks on 7,698 acres.
+Another 10 projects with 22 miles of stream banks on 2,482 acres are in the works.

 In 2014, the program was expanded to include the Swift Creek watershed, another local drinking water source.
-Also, the partners and stakeholders began updating the conservation plan to include current geographic data to refine and refocus land protection priorities.
+Also, the partners and stakeholders began working on an updated conservation plan to include current land cover data and to refine and refocus land protection priorities.
 The Upper Neuse Clean Water Initiative 2015-2045 Conservation Strategy identifies 260,000 priority acres and sets a goal of protecting 30,000 acres over the next 30 years.

 In addition, the U.S. Endowment for Forestry and Communities and the Natural Resources Conservation Service provided UNCWI with a generous three-year grant in 2010 as part of the Endowment’s Healthy Watersheds through Healthy Forests Initiative.
 The grant enabled the partner land trusts to work with forest landowners to place conservation easements on their properties and/or implement forest stewardship plans.